The 47th Annual Prospect Lefferts Gardens

 It takes the coordinated efforts of many volunteers to help make this event a success.
 We hope you can help by being a tour guide* and/or contributing food for the refreshment area.

-If you are interested in volunteering to be a tour guide, contribute refreshments, or otherwise help with the House Tour, please contact the House Tour team at firstname.lastname@example.org.
+If you live in Prospect Lefferts Gardens and are interested in volunteering to be a tour guide, contribute refreshments, or otherwise help with the House Tour, please contact the House Tour team at firstname.lastname@example.org.

 *Tour guides are assigned to a house, usually one per floor, and help supervise and guide the visitors.
 They work one of 2 shifts, either 12:00-2:30 or 2:30-5:00.